microsoft/artifacts-credprovider/README.md

 `dotnet` needs the `netcore` version to be installed.
 NuGet and MSBuild need the `netfx` version to be installed.

-Once the plugin has been added, follow the instructions specific to your operating system.
+Once the plugin has been added, follow the OS-specific installation instructions below.

 ### Installation on Windows